codelv/py.zig/README.md

-# Lightweight Python ffi for zig
+# Lightweight Python bindings for zig

 py.zig provides a _lightweight_ interface for creating python extensions in zig.